To see Spay Neuter resources across Kentucky, click here.

 It's Good for Your Pet

-Spayed and neutered dogs and cats live longer, healthier lives.
+- Spayed and neutered dogs and cats live longer, healthier lives.

-Spaying and neutering can eliminate or reduce the incidence of a number of health problems that can be very difficult or expensive to treat.
+- Spaying and neutering can eliminate or reduce the incidence of a number of health problems that can be very difficult or expensive to treat.

-Spaying female dogs and cats eliminates the possibility of uterine or ovarian cancer and greatly reduces the incidence of breast cancer, particularly when your pet is spayed before the first heat cycle.
+- Spaying female dogs and cats eliminates the possibility of uterine or ovarian cancer and greatly reduces the incidence of breast cancer, particularly when your pet is spayed before the first heat cycle.

-Neutering male dogs reduces the incidence of prostate cancer and prostate disorders.
+- Neutering male dogs reduces the incidence of prostate cancer and prostate disorders.

 It's Good for You

-Spayed and neutered pets are better, more affectionate companions.
+- Spayed and neutered pets are better, more affectionate companions.

-Neutered cats are less likely to spray and mark territory.
+- Neutered cats are less likely to spray and mark territory.

 - Spaying a female dog or cat eliminates its heat cycle.
 Estrus lasts an average of six to twelve days, often twice a year, in dogs, and an average of six to seven days, three or more times a year, in cats.
 Females in heat can cry incessantly, show nervous behavior, and attract unwanted male animals.

-Spayed and neutered pets are less likely to bite.
+- Spayed and neutered pets are less likely to bite.
 Unaltered animals display more temperament problems than do those that have been spayed or neutered.

-Neutered males are less likely to roam the neighborhood, run away, or get into fights.
+- Neutered males are less likely to roam the neighborhood, run away, or get into fights.

 It's Good for the Community

-Communities spend millions of dollars to control and eliminate unwanted animals.
+- Communities spend millions of dollars to control and eliminate unwanted animals.
 Irresponsible breeding contributes to the problem of dog bites and attacks.

-Animal shelters are overburdened with surplus animals.
+- Animal shelters are overburdened with surplus animals.

-Stray pets and homeless animals get into trash containers, defecate in public areas or on private lawns, and frighten or anger citizens who have no understanding of their misery or needs.
+- Stray pets and homeless animals get into trash containers, defecate in public areas or on private lawns, and frighten or anger citizens who have no understanding of their misery or needs.

-Select an amount below or enter your own.
-Then, you'll be taken to the Paypal site to securely complete your transaction.
+Please click on the button below.
+You'll be taken to the Paypal site to securely complete your transaction.